Elliott-Tay/EEP-Parking-System/README.md

 npm test
 ```

-Ensure that the test cases pass first before pushing into the repo and into CI/CD configurations.
+Ensure that the test cases pass first before pushing into the repo and into CI/CD configurations or merging it into master if we are working with various software engineers.
+Please use feature branching method when